01 Oct 2021

 It’s a meeting between you and your employee to discuss their work performance.
 It also provides you with the opportunity to understand their abilities for further development.

-Although these performance reviews aren’t a legal requirement, they’re a great way for you and your staff to have a dialogue about important work issues.
+Performance reviews aren’t a legal requirement.
+However, they’re a great way for you and your staff to have a dialogue about important work issues.
 They’re also an effective way to measure and manage your employees’ productivity and growth within the business.

 Objectives of employee appraisals include: